Talay Riley

-Talay Riley is a British singer-songwriter.
+Mark Olayinka Orabiyi, known professionally as Talay Riley, is a British singer-songwriter.

 Career

 At the age of 18, Talay Riley signed his first major publishing deal with Global Publishing.
 His first appearance was in 2009, when he appeared on rapper Chipmunk's single which peaked at number 7 on the UK Singles Chart.
 He then went on to sign with Major Label Jive/Sony Records.
 Talay has toured with many UK/US artists including Skepta, Usher's Arena tour, and Trey Songz.